By Soji James, CPT, CSCS

 A lot of times we feel that either we have to get in a full hour of exercise, or it isn’t worth it at all.
-This limiting belief is completely false and does more harm than good.
-Countless research studies have shown that HIIT (high-intensity interval training) where people alternate short bursts of intense activity with fixed periods of less-intense activity/rest can possibly be even more effective than moderate exercise.
+This limiting belief is completely false and does more harm than good, creating exercise excuses that stop you from making progress at all.
+Countless research studies have shown that HIIT (high-intensity interval training), where people alternate short bursts of intense activity with fixed periods of less-intense activity/rest, can possibly be even more effective than moderate exercise.

 These types of workouts increase your metabolism, preserve muscle, and help you burn more fat.
 If you can’t find an hour of time in your day, I can see that.
 I can possibly even rationalize finding 30 minutes being a tough task some days, but I find it hard to believe that anyone can’t find 5-20 minutes in a day to dedicate to their health.